L9-bms/JishinTray/README.md

 - display a first launch window
 - add options comments to the default config
-- create the about window
-- minimum intensity, specific types of events (codes)
+- options for minimum intensity, specific types of events (codes)